WigoWigo10/keyboard/README.md

 Installs a global listener on all available keyboards, invoking `callback` each time a key is pressed or released.

-The event passed to the callback is of type `keyboard.KeyboardEvent`, with the following attributes:
+The event passed to the callback is of type `directkeys.KeyboardEvent`, with the following attributes:

 - `name`: an Unicode representation of the character (e.g. "&") or